0cjs/sedoc/ee/6800/README.md

   [progcard](progcard)

 - __6802__, __6808__ (1977-03): Internal clock.
 '02 has 128 bytes of RAM
-  and can preserve 32 bytes of it with standby power.
+  (because the 6846 has no RAM) and can preserve 32 bytes of it with standby power.
 - __6801__, __6803__ (1978-08): (Used by GMC.) [asm](asm.md) for details.
   - Architecture: D register; PHX, multiply and other
   - Hardware: 128 B RAM, 16-bit timer, UART, up to 13 PIA lines.